Dope21/ecommerce-api-django/readme.md

 # Django REST API for e-commerce website

-An API created with Django, PostgreSQL and OOP (Object Oriented Programming) for my e-commerce website project
+A REST API using Django, a Python web framework with PostgreSQL for an e-commerce website.

 ## Stacks